jridgewell/string-dedent/README.md

   * This list will appear with 2 spaces more than previous line.
   * As will this line.

-Empty lines (whitespace only, like the one above) will not affect the common indentation.
+Empty lines (like the one above) will not affect the common indentation.
 ```

 ## Installation